Nephrologists work in hospitals and clinics on land and aboard ships.

 Nephrologists are specialists with expert knowledge in the diagnosis and treatment of kidney disease.
 They diagnose and treat conditions that affect the functioning of the kidneys, such as diabetes or autoimmune disease.
 They also treat diseases that result from kidney problems, such as renal failure and hypertension.
 In extreme cases, kidney disease may require dialysis or a kidney transplant.
 Military nephrologists typically work in military clinics or hospitals.

 Officers typically enter the Military after they have completed a four-year college degree; enlisted service members can transition to officer positions through a variety of pathways and earn a degree while serving.
-Learn more about becoming officer, here.
 Job training for nephrologists primarily consists of on-the-job learning in various training environments.
 Scholarships for advanced medical training are available in return for an obligated period of military service.
 Qualifying students benefit through unique training experiences and get to attend certain military short courses designed to develop tactical, technical and operational skills unique to the military environment.
 Like other officers working in healthcare, they complete a comprehensive training program covering responsibilities, orientation to military structure, healthcare and etiquette, traditions, and leadership development.
 Job-specific training content may include:

 - Ability to express ideas clearly and concisely

 - Desire to help others

 - Interpersonal and communication skills